Sean Devine (playwright): Drama career

 Devine's next play, Except in the Unlikely Event of War, premiered in 2013, was a political drama and satire which discusses war and government manipulation of the media.
-It draws inspiration from The Report from Iron Mountain, a satricial book which asserted that the United States government believed war was necessary to maintain its power.
+It draws inspiration from The Report from Iron Mountain, a satirical book which asserted that the United States government believed war was necessary to maintain its power.

 Devine's 2016 play Daisy is a political drama set during the 1964 United States presidential election.
 The play depicts the events surrounding the presidential election and the controversial 'Daisy' advertisement of Lyndon B. Johnson's campaign.
 Daisy premiered at Seattle's ACT Theatre in 2016.
-The play received the Broadway World Seattle Critic’s Choice Award for Best New Play and was nominated for a Gregory Award for Best New Play.
+The play received the Broadway World Seattle Critic's Choice Award for Best New Play and was nominated for a Gregory Award for Best New Play.
 It was later published as a book by Talonbooks in 2017.

 Devine's play, titled When There's Nothing Left to Burn was released in 2017.
 The play was by the events of the 2014 Revolution of Dignity in Ukraine, and drew further inspiration from the 2012 Quebec student protests.
 It depicts ordinary citizens living in the midst of violent political upheaval.
 The play won the University of Lethbridge's Fiction at Fifty competition.

 In 2017, Devine took a position with the Canada Council for the Arts, a federal government institution dedicated to funding the arts.

 Politics

 In 2015, Devine won the nomination for the New Democratic Party over PIPSC negotiator Denise Doherty-Delorme to represent the party in the 2015 Canadian federal election in Nepean.
 Ultimately he placed third, losing to Chandra Arya of the Liberal Party.
-Devine's was again the NDP's candidate in Nepean in the 2021 Canadian federal election and focused on establishing relationships with communities who felt ignored by Arya such as the Tamil, Punjabi and Sikh members.
+Devine was again the NDP's candidate in Nepean in the 2021 Canadian federal election and focused on establishing relationships with communities who felt ignored by Arya such as the Tamil, Punjabi and Sikh members.
 On this occasion he again placed third, although he received twice the number of votes he had in 2015.

 Devine was successfully elected as city councillor for Knoxdale-Merivale Ward in the 2022 Ottawa municipal election, defeating real-estate agent James Dean, Myles Egli (brother of retiring incumbent Keith Egli), and conservative writer Joseph Ben-Ami.
 Devine's campaign emphasized the need for civility at city hall, improved public transit, and better natural disaster preparedness.

+Devine voted against "Lansdowne 2.0" project which proposed over $400 million dollars of taxpayer-funded subsidies for the redevelopment of Lansdowne Park.
+The project was approved by a vote of 16 to 9.

+In 2024, Devine voted against reductions in the frequency of the O-Train.
+The service reductions were ultimately approved by city council.